schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

+	.. attribute:: visible

+		if visible in the preview in edit view

+	:type: bool

 	.. attribute:: name

 		Name of instance.
 Corresponds to the "Style Name" field in the font info.
 This is used for naming the exported fonts.

 	:type: string

+	.. attribute:: type

+		the type of the instance.
+Can be either INSTANCETYPESINGLE or INSTANCETYPEVARIABLE.

+	:type: int